orbinsim000/Bio-Vocab/Bio Vocab.md

 ## Metabolism
->
+>All chemical processes that synthesize or break down materials within an organism.

-Obtaining energy from cellular respiration.
+The process of obtaining energy from food/fuel.

 ![alt text](metabolism.jfif "metabolism")